lafranceinsoumise/map/README.md

 * `event_type`: a column-separated list of event types to display.
 Available event_types are `groups`, `evenements_locaux`, `melenchon`, and `reunions_circonscription`.
 Default value is `groups,evenements_locaux,melenchon`
 * `zipcode`: a french postal code to zoom in.
 The map tries to include the 4 closest groups or events (depending on the first element of `event_type`).
-* `circonscriptions`: 0 or 1, displays the bounding of Grench electoral circonscriptions in the background.
+* `circonscriptions`: 0 or 1, displays the bounding of French electoral circonscriptions in the background, including circonscriptions in foreign countries.
 Default value: 0.
 * `hide_panel`: 0 or 1, hide the panel.
 Default value: 0.
 * `no_cluster`: 0 or 1, do not group the events on the map.
 Default value: 0.
 * `tags`: comma-separated list of tags.
 Only display events with those tags.
 Display all events in undefined.